 Help the threatened grizzly bear thrive again in its native Pacific Northwest home.

 NPCA is committed to aiding grizzly bear recovery in Washington’s North Cascades National Park.
 Our national parks are priceless treasures that offer visitors ample opportunities for outdoor recreation and wildlife viewing, and these parks also provide wildlife with space they need to live.
-Sadly, there have been no verified grizzly bear sightings in Washington’s North Cascades in several years, despite the excellent habitat in and around the park and occasional reports.
+Sadly, there have been no verified grizzly bear sightings in Washington’s North Cascades in several years, despite the excellent habitat in and around the park.

 Fortunately, we know how to save these charismatic animals from extinction, and successful recovery efforts are already taking place elsewhere in places like Montana.
 The National Park Service and U.S. Fish and Wildlife Service can use experience from other states to inform grizzly bear recovery in Washington’s North Cascades.